 This is a commercial-grade bar that is built to last but needs an equally strong, load-bearing wall to be fastened on.
 Drywalls are a no-no. It can be either placed indoor or in your garage and features all you need for both pulling and pushing exercises on the vertical plane.

 This is because of the eyelets that allow you to hang rings for dips or even a punching bag if you are into MMA or combat sports.
 Grips are wide-ranging, wide, narrow, pronated, supinated, and neutral in order to target your back and arms from all angles.

 You can also do leg raises for a complete upper bodyweight workout.

 Technically, these are not just pull up bars but complete bodyweight workout stations.
 However, since they include all possible variations of bar grips both on the vertical and horizontal plane, we have included them in the list.

 Pull up stations or power stations are very sturdy and enable you to perform not just the pulling movements but also the pushing movements.

 Unlike wall mounted pull up bars, they offer greater variation for your bodyweight exercise range.
-Not only can you do dips for chest, but also horizontal push ups and even handstand push ups, thanks to the different grips and bars offered at different heights.
+Not only can you do dips for the chest, but also horizontal push-ups and even handstand push-ups, thanks to the different grips and bars offered at different heights.